Published by Carl Hedinger. Last Updated on December 1, 2023.

 - How To Visit Cape Hatteras Lighthouse Today (The Grounds)

 You can scroll ahead to any of the aforementioned sections or continue reading about the history of the lighthouse and some interesting facts about it today!

 Before we share how you can see (and climb) Cape Hatteras Lighthouse, here’s some interesting background about this place.

 - Cape Hatteras Lighthouse is one of seven coastal lighthouses in North Carolina.
 Here are the other six.

-- Cape Hatteras Lighthouse is the tallest brick lighthouse in the country at 198 feet tall.
+- Cape Hatteras Lighthouse is the tallest lighthouse in the US at 198 feet tall.

 - It is also the tallest lighthouse in North Carolina.